The Bongos: Later work

 The group embarked on a mini-tour of the Northeast during October 2016 that paired them with West Coast power-pop band the Rubinoos.

 In early 2020 it was announced that The Bongos would perform in several select cities including Atlanta, Philadelphia, and New York to "celebrate four decades Hoboken Pop".
 Due to the COVID-19 pandemic, the concerts were postponed until 2021.

 In January 2021, The Bongos' made a new agreement with RCA Records to distribute their music via Sony Music's Legacy Recordings label.
-The first release under the new arrangement, Beat Hotel - Expanded Edition was released on the RCA label via Legacy Recordings on July 9, 2021.
+The first release under the new arrangement, Beat Hotel – Expanded Edition was released on the RCA label via Legacy Recordings on July 9, 2021.
 The collection was a remastered edition of the original album in high-definition with twelve previously unreleased bonus tracks.

+For the fortieth anniversary of Numbers With Wings, RCA released expanded edition of their label debut E.P. with eight live bonus tracks, previously unreleased, which had been recorded in 1985.
+In October, 2023, RCA released "Rock The Christmas Cheer!", the Bongos first recording of a new song since 1986.
+On November 19, 2023, they performed in Music + Revolution: Greenwich Village in the 1960s at Carnegie Hall.

+In April 2025, it was announced that a live album, The Shroud of Touring: Live in 1985 would be released on May 23, 2025, by Jem Records in a special arrangement with RCA Records and Sony Music.
+The CD was followed by the streaming release by RCA on September 19th.